Canonicity of Proofs in Constructive Modal Logic: Introduction

 providing a notation which can be interpreted as an explicit substitution of the variable $x_i$ with the term $N_i$ for all occurrences of $x_1 \ldots, x_n$ inside a term $M$.
 For this calculus, the authors only consider the usual $\eta$ and $\beta$ reductions plus the following reduction:

-In \cite{kakutanilambda} the author considers the usual $\eta$ and $\beta$ reduction with an additional $\beta$-reduction rule specifically designed to handle the explicit substitution construct.
-This rule can be expressed as follows using our syntax:
+In \cite{kakutanilambda} the author considers the usual $\eta$ and $\beta$ reduction with an the following additional $\beta$-reduction rule specifically designed to handle the explicit substitution construct.

-In the same paper, the author provides a detailed proof of strongly normalization and confluence for modal lambda terms with respect to the standard $\eta$ and $\beta$ reduction, plus this new $\beta_2$ reduction.
-However, also this calculus does not manage to fix the problem with canonicity mentioned in the introduction.
+In the same paper, the author provides a detailed proof of strong normalization and confluence for modal lambda terms with respect to the standard $\eta$ and $\beta$ reduction, plus this new $\beta_2$ reduction.
+However, also this calculus does not manage to fix the aforementioned problem with canonicity.

-The categorical semantics of the calculus in \cite{bel:deP:rit:extended} is modeled by means of \emph{cartesian closed categories} equipped with a \emph{monoidal endofunctor} taking into account the proof-theoretical behavior of the $\lbox$-modality.
-A simply typed $\lambda$-calculus for this system is then designed by including an explicit substitution operator (the $\letcon$ operator) to accommodate proofs that are constructed using the $\lbox$-rule.
-The \emph{Call-by-Name} and \emph{Call-by-Value} variants of this calculus were lately investigated in \cite{kakutanilambda}, where detailed proofs of strong normalization, as well as a notion of $\eta$-expansion are provided.

 An alternative natural deduction system (and $\lambda$-calculus) is proposed in \cite{Kavvos20}, where the symmetry between elimination and introduction rules typical of natural deduction is restored.
-The categorical semantics for this calculus is defined by \emph{cartesian closed categories} equipped with a \emph{strong monoidal endofunctor}.
-However, this result requires to define a sequent calculus where sequents have a more complex structure with respect to the one used in \cite{bel:deP:rit:extended}, notably, these systems uses dual-contexts where formulas are gathered in two distinct zones, one of which can be thought as modal, and the other as intuitionistic.
+However, this result requires to define a sequent calculus where sequents have a more complex structure (dual-contexts), and lacks an in-depth study of the operational semantics because the $\eta$-expansion is not considered in the calculus.

-More in general, the interpretation of modalities by means of a $\letcon$ constructor, or equivalently by means of an explicit substitution \cite{kes:explicit}, and the connection with the notion of (co)monad in category theory have been largely studied in type theory.
-See the \emph{effects modalities} of computational $\lambda$-calculus \cite{moggi:comp} and \emph{linear logic exponentials} (the modality $\oc$) in intuitionistic linear logic \cite{depaiva:ill,mellies:cat:sem}.
-However, the structure of the modality $\lbox$ in modal logic is instead different and relies on the notion of monoidal endofunctors.
-This means that the (co)monadic structure that connects types $\lbox A$ and $A$ is not present, preventing one to establish a connection between values and computations as the one in \cite{moggi:comp}.
-The modal setting is more general, and it expresses the dynamics of pattern matching for an appropriate type constructor $ \lbox$.
-The only condition is that $\lbox$ commutes with products.